-In short, yes, your inheritance is taxable.
+Generally speaking, your inheritance is or could be taxable.
 However, the full story is more complicated than a simple yes or no answer.
 Whether you’ll pay inheritance tax and how much you’ll pay depends on a variety of factors, including which state the deceased lived in and what your relationship to the deceased was.
-You could pay nothing — or you could pay as much as 18% of the value of the inheritance.
-Read on for a full primer on the taxes related to inheritance.
+You could pay nothing, or you could pay as much as 18% of the value of the inheritance.
+A financial advisor can also help you create an estate plan for you and your family.

 Is Your Inheritance Taxable?

-The short answer: yes.
-Your inheritance can actually be taxed in two ways: inheritance tax and estate tax.
+The short answer is yes, an inheritance may be taxable, depending on a few factors.
+Your inheritance can actually be taxed in two ways: inheritance taxes and estate taxes.
 However, you’re only responsible for paying inheritance tax.
 Estate tax comes directly out of an estate before it’s divided and distributed.

 Whether you’ll actually have to pay an inheritance tax depends on which state the deceased lived in, as there is no federal inheritance tax.
 Only six states still impose an inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 Even if you live in one of those six states but the deceased did not, you won’t have to pay inheritance tax.
 State laws are subject to change though, so always double check with your state tax agency.